Images courtesy of Earnest Studio

 Text by Alec Coiro

-The geometry and neatness of Rachel’s designs lend them to modularity.
+The geometry and neatness of Griffin’s designs lend them to modularity.
 “I originally became interested in modularity because I thought it was a great way to deal with repair.
 When I was in school, I did some work with bioplastics and tape; I was trying to find ways to breakdown an object into small pieces that could be individually replaced, be it a molecular level with bioplastics or replacing one furniture component with another furniture component.
 I found modularity to be a really interesting way to not discard a whole object if you want to change it or if it’s broken.
 And now I like it because it’s dynamic; it allows you to be able to change something.
 It’s not something that’s designed and then has to stay the same for the ages.”

 So I decided the most effective thing would be to mill them and to leave this beautiful rough shape: let the shape and colors determine what I made out of them